AtilaKzlts/Finance-Application-Complaints/README.md

 ![image](https://github.com/AtilaKzlts/Finance-Application-Complaints/blob/main/assets/pics/issue_month.png)

-Settlement process and costs & Monthx_12
-Getting a credit card & Monthx_8
-Billing disputes & Monthx_3
+**Different Months Are Associated with Different Problems:**
+   - **Monthx_1 and Monthx_2 (Beginning of the Year):** Strong association with financial problems like interest rates and fraud.
+   - **Monthx_6 and Monthx_7 (Summer Months):** More associated with day-to-day banking transactions.

+**Certain Issues Have Strong Month-to-Month Relationships:**
-These three examples are examples where I think there are strong relationships between months and problems due to their spatial proximity.
-In particular, I think that factors such as financial year closures, campaign periods, or structural changes can cause these relationships.
+   - **Settlement Process and Costs, Monthx_12 (End of the Year):** Strong relationship due to factors like financial year closures, campaign periods, or structural changes.
-Different Months are Associated with Different Problems:

-For example, months at the beginning of the year (Monthx_1, Monthx_2) are more associated with financial problems (interest rates, fraud), while summer months (Monthx_6, Monthx_7) are associated with more day-to-day banking transactions.
+   - **Monthx_8 and Monthx_3 (Billing Disputes):** Linked to particular periods, likely due to seasonal factors or campaign-related issues.

-Some Problems Behave Independently:
+**Some Problems Behave Independently:**

-Struggling to pay mortgage and Billing disputes in particular do not show strong associations with other months or issues.
+   - **Struggling to Pay Mortgage** and **Billing Disputes:** These issues don't show strong associations with specific months or other issues, indicating their independence from seasonal or structural trends.

-Complex Issues Occur in More Distinct Periods:
+**Complex Issues Occur in More Distinct Periods:**

-Complex issues such as Settlement process and costs are more prevalent near the end of the year (Monthx_12).
+   - **Settlement Process and Costs (Monthx_12):** These issues tend to peak towards the end of the year, likely due to year-end financial activities or system transitions.

 ### Issue & Product

 ![image](https://github.com/AtilaKzlts/Finance-Application-Complaints/blob/main/assets/pics/issue_product.png)

-Credit Card Problems (Top Right Zone) “Sub-issue_Credit card company isn't resolving a dispute about a purchase on your statement” and ‘Sub-product_General-purpose credit card or charge card’ are very close.
+Credit Card Problems (Top Right Zone)
++ “Sub-issue_Credit card company isn't resolving a dispute about a purchase on your statement” and ‘Sub-product_General-purpose credit card or charge card’ are very close.
 This relationship suggests that credit card problems are more likely to be caused by disputes.

 “Sub-issue_Deposits and withdrawals” is very close to “Sub-product_Checking account” and “Product_Checking or savings account”.
-This indicates that problems with checking accounts and deposits and withdrawals are frequent.
++ This indicates that problems with checking accounts and deposits and withdrawals are frequent.
 Comment: Errors or delays in cash transactions in bank accounts may be a factor here.
 You can especially examine the banking infrastructure.

-Mortgage and Payment Problems (Bottom Left Zone) “Issue_Struggling to pay mortgage”, ‘Product_Mortgage’ and ‘Sub-product_Conventional home mortgage’ are in close proximity.
+Mortgage and Payment Problems (Bottom Left Zone)
++ “Issue_Struggling to pay mortgage”, ‘Product_Mortgage’ and ‘Sub-product_Conventional home mortgage’ are in close proximity.
 This strong correlation suggests that issues related to mortgage products are concentrated on payment difficulties.

 ### Time Series